 If you want to make a positive difference in people’s lives, then studying Health and Social Care is for you.
-To study Health & Social Care you need to be interested in working with people and want to develop a greater understanding about how Health & Social Care professionals, such as nurses or social workers support individuals when they might need help.
-This might be by understanding the support that early years workers can give to children or helping an elderly service user with dementia to enjoy a creative activity.
+To study Health & Social Care, you need to be interested in working with people.
+It is also important that you develop a greater understanding about Health & Social Care professionals such as: nurses and social workers and how they support individuals when they are in need of help.
+This might include understanding the support that an elderly client with dementia might need.

 What can it lead to?

 The BTEC First is a stepping stone for employment in care work as many organisations require staff to be at least 18.
 18 year olds could apply for healthcare assistant work in hospitals; other job roles include playgroup assistant, teaching assistant, etc. You will develop a wide range of skills such as teamwork, communication, problem-solving, etc.

 The BTEC First Health and Social Care Extended Certificate can also lead to the following qualifications: